 The Mughal Empire (1526-1857) lasted longest and helped develop the region economically.
 Agriculture, art and commerce flourished during Mughal rule, which left behind a sophisticated administration and a wealth of architecture that still wows visitors today.

 The British arrived in the region in the early 1800s and in 1849 the territory now known as Pakistan was incorporated into British India.
 It was not until 1947, as a result of a violent partition from India, that Pakistan acquired nationhood.

-Under pressure from Indian Muslims led by Mohammed Ali Jinnah – considered to be the 'father of the nation' - the British created a separate Muslim state.
-Originally, it consisted of two parts, East Pakistan (now Bangladesh) and West Pakistan (now a single unitary state), separated from each other by 1600km (1000 miles) of Indian territory.
+Under pressure from Indian Muslims led by Mohammed Ali Jinnah - who is considered to be the 'father of the nation' - the British created a separate Muslim state consisting of two parts; East Pakistan (now Bangladesh) and West Pakistan (now a single unitary state), which were separated by 1,600km (1,000 miles) of Indian territory.

 Political and religious disputes between the territories resulted in a civil war, which lasted for most of 1971.
 It was brought to an end by the intervention of India, which forced Pakistan to surrender and recognise the independence of modern day Bangladesh.

 Pakistan’s relationship with India remains fraught.
 Both nations lay claim to Kashmir and have fought wars over the territory.
 Pakistan presently occupies one-third of the disputed territory and India occupies the other two-thirds.
 The Kashmiris themselves have become weary of both sides and there is a growing appetite for independence.

 In contrast to India, democracy failed to take root in Pakistan, which suffered prolonged periods of military rule.
 After decades of revolving-door politics followed by incompetence, nepotism and corruption, tackling Pakistan's huge political and economic problems remains tougher than ever.